 - Closed-captioned/transcribed audio materials.
 Deaf or Hard of Hearing students must have audio materials transcribed or closed captioned.
 This accommodation also assists students with auditory processing disorders.
 The Access Center will inform all instructors if they have a deaf or hard of hearing student in their course, to expedite the closed captioning process.
 NOTE: All students who record lectures or who receive lecture notes/PowerPoints as accommodations sign a Content and Materials Usage Agreement, agreeing they will not share materials received as an accommodation.

 - Other Accommodations: The nature of certain disabilities sometimes require accommodations that are out of the ordinary, such as taking a test in an alternate format (oral exams instead of written exams, an essay exam instead of multiple choice, etc.), or the ability to take an exam over a span of several days or the ability to give an oral presentation to only the instructor.
 Please note that these accommodations will only be put into place after the student’s Access Advisor has a conversation with the course instructor.

 For students with certain disabilities or chronic medical conditions (chronic migraines, seizure disorders, sleep disorders, cancer treatment), flexible attendance is considered a reasonable accommodation.
-Students are required to meet with each of their faculty members to discuss their attendance needs and to complete a Flexible Agreement Form before attendance becomes an issue.
+Students are required to meet with each of their faculty members to discuss their attendance needs and to complete a Flexible Agreement Form (PDF draft) before attendance becomes an issue.
 Please note: The student and faculty member must engage in a conversation to arrive at a reasonable agreement for flexible attendance.
-Faculty members are encouraged to include the student’s Access Advisor in these conversations.
-Please carefully read Flexible Attendance Guidelines to understand the procedures and student and faculty responsibilities
+Faculty members are encouraged to include the student’s Access Advisor in these conversations if there are concerns or questions.
+Please carefully read Flexible Attendance Guidelines (Link) to understand the procedures and student and faculty responsibilities.